“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 What is rel=”noopener”?

-rel=”noopener” is an HTML attribute that can be added to external links.
-It prevents the opening page to gain any kind of access to the original page.
+rel="noopener" is an HTML attribute that can be added to external links.
+It prevents the opening page from gaining any kind of access to the original page.

 Here is an example of a link with the rel=”noopener” tag: